Welcome to Paprika Recipe Manager!

 Recipe Font Size Adjusts the font size of the ingredients and directions on the recipe screen.

-Show Recipe Index Shows an indexed list to the right side of the recipes which lets you navigate to a specific section containing recipes which begin with that letter.
+Show Recipe Index Shows an alphabetical indexed list to the right side of the recipes which lets you navigate to a specific section containing recipes which begin with that letter.
+Note this is only displayed if your Sort option is set to Name.

-Auto-Lock Screen If turned on, the screen sleep timer will be automatically disabled when you are viewing a recipe, and re-enabled when you close the recipe.
+Keep Screen On If turned on, the screen sleep timer will be automatically disabled when you are viewing a recipe, and re-enabled when you close the recipe.
 This prevents the screen from turning off while you are cooking.

 Grocery List